 Eat out in West Meon, the country’s finest village, among the rolling hills of the Meon Valley, at the Thomas Lord, named after the founder of the home of cricket.
 Tuck into Upham ale-battered hake, calves’ liver or dry-aged beef burger, with truffle and Parmesan fries on the side.

 Head to the CAMRA-ready Hawkley Inn for braised rabbit, chicken and Stilton or pan-fried wing of skate.
-Cleanse your body at the Natural Apothecary, packed with superfoods, smoothies, granola and gluten-free puddings.
-Or try stylish and simple food served by Michelin-starred chef Jake Saul Watkins at JSW.
+Cleanse your body at the Natural Food Deli in Petersfield, packed with superfoods, smoothies, granola and gluten-free puddings.
+Or try stylish food served by the Michelin star chef, Nathan Marshall at Clarke House in Liss.

 Drift away on top of deep, pocket-sprung mattresses enveloped in crisp white linen.
 Inch open the window and listen to the sound of silence.
 Wake to birdsong and coffee on the terrace.

 There are five bedrooms in the farmhouse.
 Tamarind offers a superking or two three-foot singles, care of zip-and-link.
 There’s a luxury en-suite with shower.
 Honeysuckle sleeps two in a kingsize with en-suite bath.
 And Saffron is a kingsize, sleeping two, with en-suite bath and shower.

 Blue Rose is a double, while Juniper is also a double that can be swapped for two two-foot-six singles.